640 South State StreetDover, Delaware 19901

 Your healthcare provider may also do HIV phenotype resistance testing.
 But it takes longer to get the results for this test and the cost is higher.
 Also resistance measurements have not been set for all HIV medicines.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Test results include a combination of numbers and letters—for instance, K103N.
 Not all mutations of HIV resist drug treatment, but some are commonly found in HIV.

 To get the best test results, you typically need to have at least 1,000 copies of the virus per milliliter of blood.
 The test may not be useful if you don't have enough copies of the virus in your blood.

-This test may not detect mutations that infect less than 20 percent of the virus population.
+This test may not find mutations that infect less than 20% of the virus population.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.